modellbibliotek/klinfys-register/ehrbase/readme.md

 ## Import the Postman collection

 ## Create a new EHR
-send the saved POST request _ehr/Create a new EHR_.
-If successful, copy the ehr_id/value and store it in your environment variable _ehrId_
+send the saved POST request _ehr/Create a new EHR_ from the imported Postman collection.
+If successful, copy the ehr_id/value and store it in your environment variable _ehr_id_
 ```json
 ...
 "ehr_id": {